Headquarters of a Notorious Tory

 In Fanning’s absence, a Patriot militia unit moves in here.
 They seize an enslaved man Fanning left behind and “sold him at public auction for 110 pounds,” Fanning complained years later.
 (That’s around $18,500 in modern money.)
 The man “was sent over the mountains, and I never saw him since.”

 A larger Patriot presence travels down the road past the mill on Thursday, March 29.
 Two weeks to the day after Guilford, the Continental Army of Maj.
 Gen. Nathanael Greene is on the hunt for a rematch.
-Here Greene learns Cornwallis is trapped against the Deep further down at Ramsey’s Mill (near the base of today’s Jordan Lake).
+Here Greene learns Cornwallis is trapped against the Deep farther down at Ramsey’s Mill (near the base of today’s Jordan Lake).
 The next morning they go back the way they came and take the road east roughly where Highway 64 runs now.

 Once source says a dispute arose over who should command the Chatham and Randolph county Tory militia.
 After coming back here, Fanning won an election in June, it says, but grumbling ensued.[c]
 No matter the cause, Fanning and some of his men definitely took a petition from his backers to Maj.
 James Craig in British-occupied Wilmington, asking Craig to appoint Fanning as the commander.